 Who can get updated COVID vaccines this fall?
 FDA will OK for high-risk groups, calls for new clinical trials

 The Food and Drug Administration says it has decided to continue approving COVID-19 vaccine updates for seniors and others at higher risk of severe disease, but will require vaccine makers to conduct major new clinical trials before approving them for wider use.
-The decision means many Americans without underlying conditions may not have access to updated shots.
+The decision means many Americans without underlying conditions may not have access to updated shots this fall.

+"I think we have to admit to ourselves that America is deeply divided on the policy issue of repeat COVID-19 vaccine doses or boosters," Dr. Vinay Prasad, the FDA's new top vaccines official, said in a video posted by the agency announcing the change.

 Vaccine manufacturers will need to conduct "randomized, placebo-controlled trials" before the FDA will approve future applications to give shots to "all healthy persons" between the ages of 6 months and 64 years old, they wrote.

-Otherwise, companies will only be able to get their routine COVID-19 vaccine updates approved for seniors as well as people with an underlying medical condition that increases the risk of severe disease, like pregnancy or diabetes.
+Otherwise, companies will only be able to get their routine COVID-19 vaccine updates approved for seniors as well as people with an underlying medical condition, like pregnancy or diabetes, that increases the risk of severe disease.

 "The range of diseases in the CDC definition of high risk of severe disease is vast, including obesity and even mental health conditions such as depression.
 Estimates suggest that 100 million to 200 million Americans will have access to vaccines in this manner," they wrote.